Trump, McConnell put on a show of unity

 “We’re fighting for the same thing,” Trump told reporters at the hastily assembled news conference.

-“My relationship with this gentlemen is outstanding,” he added, saying they’re “closer than ever before.”
+“My relationship with this gentleman is outstanding,” he added, saying they’re “closer than ever before.”

 McConnell (R-Ky.) underscored the president’s sentiments.